HyperactiveDuck/uafw/README.md

+When I made this webapp only me and god knew how it worked.
+Now only god knows.
+To whoever it is that's tasked with maintining this shitwhole of a repo, Godspeed soldier, for only he can help you now

+#Wasted Hours Trying To Optimize The Server Calls: 34

 UAFW is a flutter web project that uses firebase as backend.
 It's used for a non-profit academic psychological test conducted by Umut Ocak.

 It uses firebase auth for user logins, each users gets a document with their uids when their account gets created.